fruxefarms/FruxePi/README.md

 ```

 ### Run Installation Script
-Run the install.sh bash script to quickly install Docker, Docker Compose and some installation dependencies.
+Run the `install.sh` script to quickly install Docker, Docker Compose and some other installation dependencies.

 ```
 sudo bash install.sh
 ```

->**Manual Installation:** The FruxePi can be manually installed and configured by following the instructions located further down.
+>**Manual Installation:** The FruxePi can also be manually installed and configured by following these [instructions](#manual-installation).

 ### Launch App
 Visit `http://<your-raspi-ip-address>:80/` in your browser to launch the FruxePi dashboard.

-**Default login credentials**
+**Default Login**

 ```
 Username: hello@fruxe.co